-- Appropriate choice of vocabulary; good variety; appropriate sentence transitions; very good overall organization; and successful use of appropriate imagination. - Generally appropriate vocabulary; some variety; generally appropriate sentence transitions; good overall organization; and attempts to use imagination - 3 Choice and variety of vocabulary is standard; sentence transitions are standard and limited in number; basic organization; none of the above interferes with the comprehensibility of communication.
+5 Appropriate choice of vocabulary; good variety; appropriate sentence transitions; very good overall organization; and successful use of appropriate imagination.
+4 Generally appropriate vocabulary; some variety; generally appropriate sentence transitions; good overall organization; and attempts to use imagination 3 Choice and variety of vocabulary is standard; sentence transitions are standard and limited in number; basic organization; none of the above interferes with the comprehensibility of communication.
 2 Choice and variety of vocabulary is limited; sentence transitions may or may not be present; basic or little attention to organization; some or all of the above inhibit the comprehensibility of communication.
 1 Choice and variety of vocabulary is very limited; sentence transitions are not or only rarely present; little or no attention to organization; intended meaning can hardly be understood.
+0 Intended meaning cannot be understood.

 It is always a good idea to incorporate newly learned vocabulary and grammatical structures into the different sections of the project.
-The three sections of the project will be corrected with a code and students will then correct the mistakes, re-write the section, and resubmit.
+The three sections of the project will be corrected with a code and students will then correct the mistakes, re-write the section, and re-submit.

-Homework assignments (10%): There will be two different kinds of homework assignments.
+Homework assignments (10%): There will be two different kinds of homework assignments: